Dude-901/Google-IT-Automation-with-Python/Operating systems/README.md

 14. `cp -r "my cool folder" ~/Desktop` &#8594; copies the specified folder along with all files inside and sub-folders.(same as windows)
 15. `mv red_document.txt blue_document.txt` &#8594; rename file(same  as windows)
 16. `mv blue_document.txt ~/Documents` or `mv *_document.txt ~/Desktop` &#8594; move file(same  as windows)
+17. `grep cow *.txt` &#8594; search for the word "cow" in all the files with .txt extension.

 # Tips for Linux